Performance-Based Earned Value

 9/10/25

-· The product baseline and the Minimum Viable Product (MVP) and Minimum Viable Capability Release (MVCR) baselines.
+· The product baseline and the Minimum Viable Product (MVP) as well as the Minimum Viable Capability Release (MVCR) baselines, in line with the ANSI EIA Standard 748.

-· collection of DE metrics of schedule progress and quality towards the MVP and MVCR.
+· Collection of DE metrics to assess schedule progress and quality towards the MVP and MVCR, adhering to EIA 748 guidelines.

-· Automated requirements traceability to completion criteria in the schedule.
+· Automated requirements traceability to completion criteria in the schedule, following EIA-748 guidelines.

-· Measures used to track progress towards completing MVPs and MVCRs in the digital thread.
+· Measures used to track progress towards completing MVPs and MVCRs within the digital thread, ensuring compliance with EIA 748 standards.

 Vought: Recommendations to Request Cancellation of SAE/EIA-748 EVMS System